 With the new and improved Android Wear 2.0, you can download the Play Music app straight to your wrist, so if it's not already installed, head to the Play Store app on your smartwatch and download it.

 Sign into your Google account on your watch and existing tracks and playlists that you've set up on the web or on your phone should appear here (if the right Google account isn't selected, this can be changed from the app settings).
-If you want to create a playlist specifically for your Android Wear device, it's easiest to do this on the web first.
+And if you're looking to create a playlist specifically for your Android Wear device, it's easiest to do this on the web first.

 2. Syncing your music